 Things are worse than the public realizes

 Shark populations are endangered due to multiple threats.
 The biggest threat by far is the trade of fins.
-Ending the trade in our own backyard is what we need to do, it is what we can do.
 Much of what goes on in commercial fisheries goes unnoticed.

 100 million sharks are killed each year and the fins from up to 73 million sharks are sold for shark fin soup.

 70% of the 14 most common shark species involved are considered at high or very high risk of extinction.

 Some shark populations have declined by more than 90% in recent decades due to overfishing.

 More than 70 shark species are at risk of extinction.